 “Authenticity is a collection of choices that we have to make every day.
 It’s about the choice to show up and be real.
 The choice, to be honest.
 The choice to let our true selves be seen.” – Brene Brown

-What does it mean to be your authentic self?
+Then, what does it mean to be your authentic self?
 What is the difference between authenticity and inauthenticity?
-How do we discover our true selves and live our lives with authenticity and courage?
+How do we discover our real selves and live our lives with authenticity and courage?

-Living authentically as your true self is key to living a healthy, happy, and meaningful life.
+Living authentically is key to living a healthy, happy, and meaningful life.
 It is the choice to live your life in alignment with your core values and honest beliefs and choosing to speak and act in ways that reflect those values and beliefs.

 Living an authentic life is a wise choice to make.
 When we live as our authentic selves, we don’t have to hide away, we don’t have to pretend we’re someone else just to fit it in, and we don’t have to go against what we believe to be important and true.

 However, so many of us struggle to live authentically.
-We find it hard to express our true selves or might not even know who that true self is.
+We find it hard to express our true selves or might not even know who that authentic person is.
 Further, many of us don’t fully yet know what we want from life, so living in alignment with our deepest goals is an issue.

 Who am I?
 Who is my true self?
 How do you live in authenticity?
 These are big and important questions and may even seem a little daunting, but they don’t have to be.
-Nobody expects you to figure out your true self overnight, so if you’re feeling lost or confused today, don’t worry.
+Nobody expects you to figure out the real you overnight, so if you’re feeling lost or confused today, don’t worry.

 Finding your true self and living your life with authenticity takes some time.
 Your life is completely your own, so there’s no rush.
 You’re not on a timer or in competition with anyone else to find your authentic self.